rsahlin/varg-engine/README.md

 Currently Windows and Linux platforms are supported - VARG can run on any platform that LWJGL3 [GLFW and Vulkan] can be built for.

 VARG supports compute and graphics pipelines, geometry is streamlined and made into drawcalls before being executed by the renderer.
-Physically based rendering is supported using a custom BRDF - most importantly the BRDF uses Fresnel power equations for all light/material interactions.
+Physically based rendering is supported using Fresnel Based Light Shading.
-It's based on the metal/roughness parameters of glTF.

 SPIR-V compilation is currently done on target, using the platform command 'glslc'.
 Hash values are used to differentiate shader permutations.